Instant Tips to Improve Your Understanding of Rabbit Body Language

-More correctly, it helps both owner and pet.
+More correctly, it helps both the owner and the pet.
 As the person in the “relationship,” it's our responsibility to work within our pet's emotional limits and needs.
 This establishes a good bond, which leads to security and enjoyment on both sides.
 A misunderstood rabbit is often perceived as troublesome.
-However, most issues can be identified and solved by learning its body language.
+However, most issues can be identified and solved by learning their body language.

 Rabbits show affection towards each other and people.
 Does your long-eared friend lope slowly around your feet in circles?
 This could be courting behavior.
 However, just like they sometimes heat butt their owners for attention, circling could demand your attention about something else, usually a snack or petting.
 Unsterilized males also hum when they feel amorous.
 The best show of affection comes in the form of rabbit kisses.
 Unfortunately, this behaviour is very rare, but basically involves your bunny giving your hand or face a lick.